Kalyanam (film): Plot

 Hearing the story and also witnessing Shari accompanying her would-be home, Sarath is disheartened and attempts suicide by standing on a railway track.
 But he is stopped by his parents, and he discloses about his love to them for the first time.
 Prabhakaran says that they would have arranged for it had he told about it earlier.
 Now that it is too late, Sarath is advised by his father to forget everything.
 While at Shari's home on the day before the marriage, he unintentionally goes to Shari's room, where he sees objects from their childhood which she preserved.
 Upon meeting her, she confesses to him that she liked him a lot since childhood, but didn't talk about it as he apparently showed no interest.
 Now that both of them had confessed their liking for each other, Shari says its too late for both of them.
 She says it was Sarath's father who disapproved their marriage.
 Sarath meets Sahadevan, who makes it clear that he wasn't interested in their relationship right from their childhood, so he was the one who lied to her.

-Knowing all these, Prabhakaran decides to confront Sahadevan who brutally rejected his son.
+Knowing all these, Prabhakaran decides to confront Sahadevan who rejected his son.
 After Prabhakaran enters Sahadevan's room, Sarath's friends eagerly wait outside and see Prabhakaran coming out after sometime.
 He asks Sarath to be ready for his marriage the next day.
 The next day, to everyone's surprise, Sarath marries Shari in the same planned time.
 Sarath and his friends are eager to know how Prabhakaran made things possible.
 He reveals that it was Shari's master plan, by faking a suicide attempt if Sahadevan doesn't allow her marriage with Sarath.
 Thus Sarath realises how much Shari loves him, and confesses that his feelings were nothing before that of her.